petertwigg/petertwigg.github.io/sessions.md

 I work experientially, that is with an emphasis on your direct experience rather than on theories or beliefs.

-> "Try not, do or do not, there is no try"... - Jedi Master Yoda
+> Try not, do or do not, there is no try...
+> &mdash; Jedi Master Yoda

 I specialize in working with people who have concerns with: